r5valkyrie/docs/docs/mrvn-radiant.md

 To create a basic map:
 - Insert a brush that will act as a ground surface, so that you do not fall down into the Void.
 - Insert an info_player_start Entity.
 This Point Entity dictates the starting spawn location of the Player on the map.
 - It is now possible to Build [the map] and Launch the Game by pressing the green "Play" button in the Toolbar (Build comes from building / compiling, because the .map must be compiled into a BSP / Binary Space Partitioning file to be used by the game).
+- After you are done testing, it is possible to exit the game by typing "quit" in the Developer Console (~).